All-Ireland Hurling Final - all you need to know

 Team news and preview

-Limerick already have claims to being hurling's greatest ever team and those will be hard to deny if John Kiely's men become only the third side to win a fourth successive Liam MacCarthy Cup, matching Cork's achievement before 1941 and 1944 and Kilkenny's run between 2006 and 2009.
+Limerick already are already one of hurling's greatest ever teams, and their status as the very best ever could be hard to deny if they become only the third side to win a fourth successive Liam MacCarthy Cup, matching Cork's achievement from 1941 to 1944 and Kilkenny's run between 2006 and 2009.

-The Treaty County's structured style and emphasis on power and physique may not be to everyone's taste with ex-Tipperary star John 'Bubbles' O'Dwyer even going as far as saying in a recent edition of BBC Sounds' The GAA Social that Kilkenny denying Limerick a fourth straight title would be good for the game.
+The Treaty County's structured style and emphasis on power and physique is not to everyone's taste, though, with ex-Tipperary star John 'Bubbles' O'Dwyer even going as far as saying in a recent edition of BBC Sounds' The GAA Social that Kilkenny denying Limerick a fourth straight title would be good for the game.

 However, Kilkenny will not get caught up in any debate about potentially being the saviours of hurling with their only motivation ending a fallow eight-year period since the county's last triumph - a virtual eternity for the Cats.